michmart98/Blackjack/README.md

 ## Code
 The code is mostly based in the course, with some improvements regarding functioning and preventing errors
 ## Play
-• At the begining, we initialize the chips that the player has and how many of them he wants to bet for this game <br />
+• At the begining, we initialize the chips that the player has and how many of them he wants to bet for this game. <br />
 • Each player starts with 2 Cards in their hand.  <br />
 • The player has two options: Hit (draw a card) or Stand (stay with your currrent cards). <br />
 • If the player has over 21, he is busted and the game is over, the same for the "computer". <br />